Kiril3l5/time-tracking-2.0/docs/modernization-guide.md

 **Problem**: Vite build fails with immer resolution errors **Solution**: Created a fix:build script that reinstalls dependencies and optimizes Vite configuration

+### TypeScript Linting With Test Files

+**Problem**: ESLint was failing with TypeScript errors for test files **Solution**: Updated tsconfig.json to include test files and added .eslintignore for generated files

+### Cleanup Script in CI

+**Problem**: Cleanup script was missing in CI environments **Solution**: Added proper cleanup.js script with platform detection and CI environment handling

 ## Using the Build Fix Script

 We created a dedicated script to fix module resolution issues that can occur with modern ESM packages like immer and zustand: